A restricted projection problem for fractal sets in $\mathbb{R}^n$: Introduction

-The restricted projection problem has applications in ergodic theory, see the work of Lindenstrauss and Mohammadi \cite{LM22}, and a special case of the Kakeya problem, see recent works of F\"{a}ssler and Orponen \cite{FO22} and Katz, Wu and Zahl \cite{KWZ22}. \\
+The restricted projection problem has applications in ergodic theory, see the work of Lindenstrauss and Mohammadi \cite{LM22}, Lindenstrauss, Mohammadi, Wang and Yang \cite{LMWY23}, and a special case of the Kakeya problem, see recent works of F\"{a}ssler and Orponen \cite{FO22} and Katz, Wu and Zahl \cite{KWZ22}. \\

 We prove a generalization of Conjecture~\ref{conj: restricted proj} for higher dimensions.
 In $\R^n$, let

 be a smooth non-degenerate curve, that is,

 for every $\theta\in [-1, 1]$.
 For $1\le m\le n$, define the $m$-th order tangent space of $\bgamma$ at $\theta$ by